Configuration

 • Secondary Assignee: Optional.

-• LAST_PRIMARY to request assignment of the member who was primary in the last shift.
+• Last Primary to request assignment of the member assigned to the primary role in the previous shift.

 • [Not assigned] to request that no member be assigned to this role in the shift.